What WMT says

 Note: some of the skills taught, and the use of prescription-only-medicines (POMs) and injections especially, are not appropriate for use in the UK or anywhere if professional medical support is readily available.
 Professional medical advice should always be sought before using prescription medications.
 WMT reserves the right to amend course content without notice in keeping with the latest best clinical practice.

 We love working at Glenmore Lodge near Aviemore, Scotland.
 The facilities, food, accommodation and wild setting at the foot of Cairngorm are amazing.
 These are the most competitively priced WMT Explorer courses and suit clients who prefer a full board/accommodation one-price package for a WMT course and those in Scotland.
 Aviemore is 30 miles and 45 minutes from Inverness airport which is well served with flights from London, Bristol, Manchester, Birmingham and elsewhere.
+There’s also a sleeper train from London.
 You can get to Aviemore by bus and train from Inverness.
 Travel to Aviemore by road is very good and scenic as is rail access.
-Use SKYSCANNER to research flights or visit the Lodge’s y useful How to find us page to help plan your journey by all modes.
-All WMT courses at the Lodge are administered by the Lodge.
-Many delegates plan a holiday around a WMT Lodge course and stay in the area to climb, ski, bike or walk independently or attend another Lodge course to improve their skills or further their outdoor qualifications.
+Use SKYSCANNER to research flights or visit the Lodge’s useful How to find us page to help plan your journey by all modes.
+All WMT courses at the Lodge are administered by them – i.e. they take the payments.